EstherNjuguna/Bookrecommendation/README.md

 4. Leave and edit a book review.

+Technologies Used

-Technologies Used JavaScript For functionality of the page HTML For the page structures,
+JavaScript For functionality of the page,

+HTML For the page structures,

 CSS For styling the pages,